 Proof of Disability

-Documentation should come from a qualified professional such as a physician, psychologist, psychotherapist, educational psychologist, learning disability specialist, audiologist or neuro-psychologist, as detailed in ADR Documentation Administrative Procedure 3.46.02
+Documentation should come from a qualified professional such as a physician, psychologist, psychotherapist, educational psychologist, learning disability specialist, audiologist, neuro-psychologist, or speech/occupational therapist, as detailed in ADR Documentation Administrative Procedure 3.46.02

-- For emotional impairment: A statement of a specific diagnosis from a qualified professional.
+- A statement of a specific diagnosis from a qualified professional

-Students should not delay meeting with a ADR program specialist out of concern for not having the appropriate documentation.
-Determinations on individual documentation needs will be made during the initial meeting with the student, which may or may not involve the need to provide additional documentation.
+Students should not delay meeting with an ADR Program Specialist out of concern for not having the appropriate documentation.
+Determinations on individual documentation needs will be made during the initial meeting with the student.
+Depending on the disability and/or the accommodation(s) requested, additional documentation may or may not be required.

-The ADR Specialist may authorize interim accommodations for up to one semester, pending the receipt of appropriate documentation and /or a determination of eligibility.
+The ADR Program Specialist may authorize interim accommodations for up to one semester, pending the receipt of appropriate documentation and /or a determination of eligibility.